ZanTeam/zan-sdk/README.md

 ## Quick Start

-Here's a simple example showing how to use ZAN SDK to interact with Solana:
+Here's a simple example showing how to use ZAN SDK to interact with Solana and Ethereum:

 First, obtain the corresponding API Key from [ZAN](https://zan.top/service/apikeys).